RobertsLab/sams-notebook/drafts/2020-10-21-DNA-Shearing---M.magister-gDNA-Shear-Testing-and-Bioanalyzer.md

 I used 1ug of DNA in a volume of 50uL, using 0.65mL prelubricated snap cap tubes (Costar; Cat# 3206).

-Initially, I just did a 35 cycle (30s ON, 30s OFF) run and determined it was insufficient, so ran increments of 5 cycles and pulled out 1.5uL after each one to run on the Bioanalyzer.
+Initially, I did a 35 cycle (30s ON, 30s OFF; low intensity setting) run and determined it was insufficient, so ran increments of 5 cycles and pulled out 1.5uL after each one to run on the Bioanalyzer.

-Samples were run on High Sensitivity DNA Assay chips in the Bioanalyzer 2100 (Agilent).
+Post-sonication/shearing, samples were run on High Sensitivity DNA Assay chips in the Bioanalyzer 2100 (Agilent).

 ---